13Stewartc/VertexOven/README.md

 ---

-To download from GitHub for free, download the file `vertex-oven-<version>.zip` from the [Releases page](https://github.com/ForestKatsch/VertexOven/releases).
+To download from GitHub for free, download the file `vertex-oven-<version>.zip` from the [Releases page](https://github.com/13Stewartc/VertexOven/releases).
-If you find that Vertex Oven improves your workflow, please consider [purchasing it as well](https://blendermarket.com/products/vertex-oven).
-Thank you for considering Vertex Oven!

 # How to Use